-Actuarial Assumptions - The total pension liability in the July 1, 2020 and 2019 actuarial valuations were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liability in the July 1, 2021 and 2020 actuarial valuations were determined using the following actuarial assumptions:

-Inflation 2.40%

-Salary Increases 3.25% average, including inflation

-Investment Rate of Return

-6.80% in 2020 and 6.90% in 2019, net of pension plan investment expense, including inflation
+Inflation 2.40% Salary Increases 3.25% average, including inflation Investment Rate of Return 6.80% in 2021 and in 2020, net of pension plan investment expense, including inflation

-Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018
+Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.

-The actuarial assumptions used in the July 1, 2020 and, 2019 valuations were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
-The assumptions used in the July 1, 2020 valuation were unchanged from those used in the prior valuation as of July 1, 2019 except for the investment return assumption which was decreased from 6.90% to 6.80%.
+The actuarial assumptions used in the July 1, 2021 and, 2020 valuations were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The assumptions used in the July 1, 2021 valuation were unchanged from those used in the prior valuation as of July 1, 2020.